 I know there are a lot of you out there who can’t wait for autumn.

 I do love autumn walks and autumn baking.
 This week I packed up my home-baked cookies, went for a stroll and landed at an abandoned house.
 It was quiet and peaceful.
 Pretty in it’s own way.
 A perfect spot for an afternoon snack.

 Sables (French butter cookies) are one of my favorites.
 They’re the kind of cookies you take out of the freezer and defrost when friends drops by for a visit.
 When you’re curled up on the sofa reading a good book, sipping your tea coffee or hot chocolate, sables are a delicious treat.
-Or, when it’s still warm but fall is in the air they travel well with blackberry soda.
+Or, when it’s still warm but fall is in the air they travel well.